Ren-B-7/Super-Start.nvim/README.md

 ## Recommended

-Head to branch-main and set tag to the latest version and donwload the .zip and paste the extracted nvim folder in ~/.config/
+Head to tags and set tag to the latest version and donwload the .zip and paste the extracted nvim folder in ~/.config/

 ## Other methods